 Senior credit facility.
-We maintain a \$75.0 million senior credit facility due May 31, 2015.
+We maintain a \$75.0 million senior credit facility due May 31, 2018.
 The senior credit facility bears an annual interest rate of 30 day LIBOR plus 1.25%.
-As of September 30, 2014, we had no outstanding indebtedness under our senior credit facility and our borrowing availability was \$64.9 million due to issued letters of credit for \$10.1 million; \$1.0 million of our availability under this facility is set aside as a contractual obligation under our DoD Scrap Contract.
+As of September 30, 2015, we had no outstanding indebtedness under our senior credit facility and our borrowing availability was \$37.5 million as of September 30, 2015, of which we have used \$13.9 million for issued letters of credit.
 The obligations under our senior credit facility are unconditionally guaranteed by us and each of our existing and subsequently acquired or organized subsidiaries (other than our subsidiary organized to service our DoD Scrap contract) and secured on a first priority basis by security interests (subject to permitted liens) in substantially all assets owned by us, and each of our other domestic subsidiaries, subject to limited exceptions.
 The Agreement contains certain financial and non-financial restrictive covenants including, among others, the requirements to maintain a minimum level of earnings before interest, income taxes, depreciation and amortization (EBITDA) and a minimum debt coverage ratio.
 Our credit agreement contains a number of affirmative and restrictive covenants including limitations on mergers, consolidations and dissolutions, sales of assets, investments and acquisitions, indebtedness and liens, and dividends and other restricted payments.
-As of September 30, 2014, we were in full compliance with the terms and conditions of our credit agreement.
+As of September 30, 2015, we were in full compliance with the terms and conditions of our credit agreement.